Distortions81/SeqPrimeGo/README.md

 # SeqPrimeGo

-Searches for seqential-number-sequence primes (in base10)
+Searches for sequential-number-sequence primes (in base10)